panaverse/learn-typescript/step00c_type_error/readme.md

-# Syntax Error
+# Type Error

+To compile the TypeScript file, run the following command:

 		tsc app.ts

-The Output:
+The Output will be:

 		app.ts:2:9 - error TS2551: Property 'loger' does not exist on type 'Console'.
 Did you mean 'log'?